PRISM Neurofeedback Training for MDD Anhedonic Patients

 • Complete clinical assessments using questionnaires, an MRI scan, and tasks that probe reward responsivity, learning, and motivation.

-• Perform 15 (+/-3) neurofeedback training sessions (performed twice a week on nonconsecutive days for about 2 months).
+• Perform at least 10 sessions but optimally 15 (+/-3) neurofeedback training sessions (performed twice a week on nonconsecutive days for 5-8 weeks).

 • Complete the same clinical assessments, post-NF training MRI scan, and tasks same as in the screening/baseline stage.